kkartas/ETLForge/paper/paper.md

 | YAML/JSON schema support | Yes | No | Python/YAML | Python only | Python only |
 | Lightweight dependencies | Yes (6 core) | Yes (1 core) | No (20+ deps) | Yes (5 core) | Yes (0 core) |

-This comparison highlights that while several mature tools exist for data validation (Great Expectations, pandera, Cerberus) and Faker provides excellent data generation capabilities, none integrate both functions under a single schema definition.
-ETLForge is the only tool in this comparison that supports schema-driven generation *and* validation using the same configuration file, eliminating the need to maintain parallel schema definitions.
-Great Expectations offers the most comprehensive validation features but requires substantially more dependencies, making it less suitable for lightweight CI/CD environments.
+This comparison highlights that while several mature tools exist for data validation (Great Expectations, pandera, Cerberus) and Faker provides excellent data generation capabilities, they differ in how tightly generation and validation are integrated.
+Both Great Expectations and pandera can drive data synthesis from validation-oriented specifications (for example, pandera's `schema.example` interface), but these workflows are typically embedded in Python code rather than in a lightweight, declarative configuration file intended to be shared across teams and CI/CD environments.
+ETLForge instead centers a YAML/JSON schema as the primary artifact that drives both generation *and* validation, reducing the need for parallel, hand-maintained schemas or bespoke test scripts.
+Great Expectations offers the most comprehensive validation features but requires substantially more dependencies, making it less suitable for very lightweight CI/CD tasks.
 Faker requires manual scripting to define generation patterns rather than declarative schemas.
-To our knowledge, no existing open-source project provides an integrated, schema-first workflow covering both generation and validation with a unified configuration format.
+ETLForge's contribution is therefore to emphasize a configuration-first, file-based workflow that couples synthetic test-data generation and ETL validation under the same external schema, rather than to claim a capability that no other project can approximate.

 ## Software description